bbc/accessibility-news-and-you/accessibility-and-testing-with-voiceover-os.md

 You will need to use the **VO (VoiceOver) modifier** key ('CTRL + OPTION/ALT') in combination with other keys for keyboard shortcuts.

 0. **Turn VoiceOver on/off**, either with the shortcut keys 'CMD + F5' or go to 'System Preferences', then 'Accessibility', then 'VoiceOver', here you can 'Enable VoiceOver'.
+1. **Move forwards through every page element**: 'CTRL + OPTION/ALT + Right arrow'
+2. **Move backwards through every page element**: 'CTRL + OPTION/ALT + Left arrow'
+3. Navigate by **headings**: 'CTRL + OPTION/ALT + CMD + H'
+4. Navigate **forwards through links**: 'CTRL + OPTION/ALT + TAB'
+5. Navigate **backwards through links**: 'CTRL + OPTION/ALT + TAB + SHIFT'
+6. To **activate a link/button**: 'CTRL + OPTION/ALT + Space bar'
-1. **Rotor menu**: 'CTRL + OPTION/ALT + U'.
+7. Bring up the **Rotor menu**: 'CTRL + OPTION/ALT + U'.
 When the menu is displayed use 'Right/Left arrow key' to cycle through the different options and select them.
 To navigate the page by the option you have selected in the Rotor menu, such as 'Landmarks', use keys 'CTRL + OPTION/ALT + Up/Down arrow key'.
 The most used/useful options are Landmarks, Headings and Links.
-2. To move forwards through every page element: 'CTRL + OPTION/ALT + Right arrow'
-3. To move backwards through every page element: 'CTRL + OPTION/ALT + Left arrow'
-4. Navigate by headings: 'CTRL + OPTION/ALT + CMD + H'
-5. Navigate forwards through links: 'CTRL + OPTION/ALT + TAB'
-6. Navigate backwards through links: 'CTRL + OPTION/ALT + TAB + SHIFT'
-7. To activate a link/button: 'CTRL + OPTION/ALT + Space bar'
-8. To stop VoiceOver talking: 'CTRL'
+8. To **stop VoiceOver talking**: 'CTRL'
-9. To tell VoiceOver that you want to interact with an element such as a table, or the web page rather than the browser User Interface: 'CTRL + OPTION/ALT + SHIFT + Down arrow'.
+9. To tell VoiceOver that you want to **interact with an element** such as a table, or the web page rather than the browser User Interface: 'CTRL + OPTION/ALT + SHIFT + Down arrow'.
 To stop interacting with the element: 'CTRL + OPTION/ALT + SHIFT + Up arrow'.
-10. Decrease/Increase speaking rate: 'CTRL + OPTION/ALT + CMD + Up/Down arrow'
+10. Decrease/Increase **speaking rate**: 'CTRL + OPTION/ALT + CMD + Up/Down arrow'

 Sometimes VoiceOVer will not scoll the screen, 'CTRL + OPTION/ALT + Right arrow', should scroll the page down to the element you are focused on.